Monday, May 30, 2022

 Sunday, May 8, 2022

 One of my greatest fears of this trip was being trapped in the boat from bad weather.
-Well as luck would have it for the past two days straight it has done nothing but rain and blow.
+Well, as luck would have it, for the past two days straight, it has done nothing but rain and blow.
 The good news is we passed the test!
-Neither Sue or I went crazy.
+Neither Sue nor I went crazy.

 We are also getting into the "Looper Lifestyle".
-First we reached out to the local harbor host for some area intel and before you know it he picked us up to reprovision and later grabbed us to take us to a special locals restaurant on the Severn river.
-When the sun finally peaked out, and a little pep talk for Sue we went hull knocking on other looper boats.
-It is truly a community of like minded people.
+First, we reached out to the local harbor host for some area intel, and before you know it, he picked us up to reprovision and later grabbed us to take us to a special locals restaurant on the Severn River.
+When the sun finally peeked out, and a little pep talk for Sue, we went hull knocking on other Looper boats.
+It is truly a community of like-minded people.
 So friendly.
-We got back to the boat and don't you know loopers from Montreal came and knocked on our hull!
+We got back to the boat, and don't you know, Looper boats from Montreal came and knocked on our hull!

 Friday, May 6, 2022